hugopow/cse/README.md

 This helm chart can be used to configure, install and run CSE 3.1.2 on a Kubernetes cluster.
 The config and deployment is very simple and takes less than 5 minutes to get up and running.

 You can also run multiple pods of CSE to enable high availability.
-Unsupported by it works.
+Unsupported but it works.

-**How does it work?**
+**Installation Instructions**

 The configuration and installation is a very simple process: